EliasOenal/verity/verity.md

     - 4: `QUOTATION`: This cube's payload refers to an earlier payload which client software shall usually display alongside this cube's payload.
 Multiple `QUOTATION` relationships are allowed per cube, in which case client software may provide an abridged view.

   is a continuation of another post.
 The field contains the hash of the post it relates to.
 The type code for this field is `TYPE_RELATES_TO`

-    > **TODO**: Implement different types of continuations, like replies, quotes, etc. This will require at least one more byte.
+  > **TODO**: This is to be replaced with the following:<br/>
+  TYPE_RELATES_TO (optional, 32 bytes) and TYPE_CONTINUES (optional, 32 bytes)<br/>
+  This removes one byte for the relationship class.
+Each of these two types can at most occur once per cube.
+(For performance reasons it may make sense to fix the position within the cube as well.)
+TYPE_RELATES_TO will be indexed by full nodes, which then provide a lookup service to light nodes.
+This allows displaying replies from users that one has not subscribed yet.

   - **TYPE_PADDING_NONCE (mandatory, variable length)**: As cubes are of fixed length (see total size above), a padding field is used to fill up each cube.
 If a signature field is used (see below), this fills the space between other cube contents and the signature.
 The padding field has a type of `TYPE_PADDING_NONCE`, and its length is calculated by subtracting the size all other fields, including the signature if present, from the total cube size.
 The last N bytes of the padding field serve as the nonce for the proof-of-work.
 The value of the nonce is initially set to zero, and is incremented with each attempt to generate a valid hash.
 The padding subfield length N is decided by the client but is recommended to be at least 4 bytes.

   - **TYPE_SIGNATURE (optional, 72 bytes)**: If present, the public key fingerprint and ED25519 signature are placed into this field as the last field in the cube.
 The field has a type of TYPE_SIGNATURE and does not have an associated length field because its size is fixed.
 The signature and fingerprint are calculated over all the bytes of the cube from the start up to and including the type byte of this signature field, as well as the fingerprint.
 The first 8 bytes contain the fingerprint of the public key, and the last 64 bytes of the field contain the signature.

-  - **TYPE_SMART_CUBE (optional, 1 byte)**: If used, this field has to be first in the cube following the header.
+  - **TYPE_SMART_CUBE (optional, fixed position, 0 byte value)**: If used, this field has to be first in the cube following the header.
 This type activates smart cube formats, such as MUC or IPC.
 It is only one byte long, leaving just 2 bits after the 6 bit type encoding:
    - 0b00: `CUBE_TYPE_MUC`
    - 0b01: `CUBE_TYPE_IPC`
    - 0b10: `CUBE_TYPE_RESERVED`